SSWConsulting/SSW.Rules.Content/rules/follow-naming-conventions-for-tests-and-test-projects/rule.md

 Test projects can be located either:

 * Directly next to the project under test – which makes them easy to find, or
-* In a separate tests location – which makes it easier to deploy the application without tests included.
+* In a separate "tests" location – which makes it easier to deploy the application without tests included.

 ![Figure: In the above project the tests are clearly placed in a separate location, making it easy to deploy to production without them.
 It’s easy to tell which project is under test and what style of tests will be found in each test project](clean-architecture-naming.png)